CyrilRoelandteNovance/rhosp-jira-tools/README.md

 * xdg-open (or open on Darwin) to open issues in the web browser
 * mktemp to update issues

+### jira
+A tool to edit Jira issues from the command line.
+It works well with any custom field defined in the Jira installation.
+This tool may be used interactively, but is mostly meant to be used in scripts.

+Example usage:

+    $ jira edit --set-Story-Points 8 ABC-1337

 ### jira-linter
 A linter for RHOSP issues.
 It can detect the following problems: